 Sister City relationships between communities can foster a range of cultural, educational, recreational and economic benefits and opportunities.
-Kelowna currently enjoys a sister city relationship with Kasugai, Japan.
+Kelowna currently enjoys a Sister City relationship with Kasugai, Japan.

-Kelowna and Kasugai have been sister cities since 1981; the arrangement has fostered a number of cultural exchanges and business ventures.
+Kelowna and Kasugai have been sister cities since 1981.
+The arrangement has fostered a number of cultural exchanges and business ventures.
 The two cities also signed an Agreement on Environmental Protection in 2001.

-Visit the Kelowna-Kasugai Sister City Association for more information.
+Visit the Kelowna-Kasugai Sister City Association Facebook page to learn more.

 Sister City Program

-Review the program guidelines for more information on the management and administration of Sister City relationships through liaison, reporting and agreements with both the Sister City and Sponsor Organization.
+Review the program guidelines for more information on the management and administration of Sister City relationships through liaison, reporting and agreements with both the Sister City and sponsor organization.

-Kelowna was in a Sister City relationship with Veendam from 1979-2017.
+Kelowna was in a Sister City relationship with Veendam from 1979-2017

-The BC Dragoons (an Okanagan regiment) were stationed in the vicinity of Veendam, The Netherlands, at the end of World War II and lived and stayed with Veendam families for an extended period.
-The close relationships formed were celebrated through the first exchange visit in 1971 when a delegation from the Dragoons returned to Veendam.
-Veendam citizens continue to celebrate the Dragoons as their ‘liberators’ and by extension, Kelowna visitors to Veendam have been the beneficiaries of overwhelming hospitality.
+The BC Dragoons (an Okanagan regiment) were stationed in the vicinity of Veendam, The Netherlands, at the end of World War II, and lived and stayed with Veendam families for an extended period.
+The close relationships formed were celebrated through the first exchange visit in 1971, when a delegation from the Dragoons returned to Veendam.
+Veendam citizens continue to celebrate the Dragoons as their “liberators” and, by extension, Kelowna visitors to Veendam have been the beneficiaries of overwhelming hospitality.

 The Sister City relationship with Veendam was formalized by Council resolution in 1979.
 This Sister City relationship recognized the important role played by the BC Dragoons during the liberation of Holland in 1945.
 Numerous city delegations, veteran visitors and student/teacher exchanges occurred between the two communities.